fverdugo/PartitionedArrays.jl/README.md

 ## Why

+One can use PETSc bindings like [PETSc.jl](https://github.com/JuliaParallel/PETSc.jl) for parallel computations in Julia, but this approach has some limitations:

+- PETSc is had-codded for vectors/matrices of some particular element types (e.g. Float64 and Complex64).

+- PETSc forces one to use MPI as the parallel execution model.
+Drivers are executed as `mpirun -np 4 julia --project=. input.jl`, which means no interactive Julia sessions, no `Revise`, no `Debugger`.
+This is a major limitation to develop parallel algorithms.

-The basic design novelty of this library is that it implements (and allows to implement) parallel algorithms in a generic way independently of the underlying hardware / message passing software that is eventually used.
+This package aims to overcome these limitations.
+It implements (and allows to implement) parallel algorithms in a generic way independently of the underlying hardware / message passing software that is eventually used.
 At this moment, this library provides two back ends for running the generic parallel algorithms:
 - `SequentialBackend`: The parallel data is split in chunks, which are stored in a conventional (sequential) Julia session (typically in an `Array`).
 The tasks in the parallel algorithms are executed one after the other.
 Note that the sequential back end does not mean to distribute the data in a single part.
 The data can be split in an arbitrary number of parts.
 - `MPIBackend`: Chunks of parallel data and parallel tasks are mapped to different MPI processes.
 The drivers are to be executed in MPI mode, e.g., `mpirun -n 4 julia --project=. input.jl`.